 Audio or video evidence may not be admissible in certain legal settings, such as an Arbitration Forum.
 Transcribing any such recordings into a valid legal format can enhance your lawyers’ preparedness and focus in case of a claims dispute.

 There are many transcription service providers out there.
 You can identify the most reliable and efficient of them based on certain factors like:

-At GMR Transcription, we pride ourselves on delivering high-quality transcripts with fast turnaround and security/confidentiality guarantees for all your files.
+At GMR Transcription Services, Inc., we pride ourselves on delivering high-quality transcripts with fast turnaround and security/confidentiality guarantees for all your files.
 You have come to the right place if you’re looking for 99% accurate insurance transcription services with live customer support for all your queries.
 Our US-based human transcribers are here to transcribe your audio interviews or testimony and help optimize the insurance claims process.